 Why has “lifestyle” become the key word for 2017 golf fashions?
 First, I think it’s because more people are dressing more casually in general.
 Second, golf fashion designers have borrowed new synthetic fabrics from the fitness/clothing industry.
 But, it is not that women are wearing gym clothes to the golf course.
 It is that there is not much difference between gym clothes and golf clothes – it’s all just “lifestyle” wherever your life is taking you that day.

 For example, this NIKE top and pants (from the PGA National Pro Shop) meets all dress codes for the golf course but uses a fabric perfect for the gym and fitness center.
 And if you put a little black jacket over that outfit, it’s fine for dinner.
 That’s what “Lifestyle” is all about.
+And of course is not only about looking good, the cloth is also have to be useful like these Best DVT Compression Socks For Exercise and Long Flights, so you feel supported and you can play your sport better.

 The influence of gym styles is also noticeable in this new shirt from Bette & Court – a division of Sport Haley.
 The fabric is a light synthetic and offers sun protection.
 The neckline is just like that on a sweatshirt, but it will be very cool and stylish on the golf course and almost everywhere.